lkYu92393/login-portal/README.md

 # backend

+The backend part is initialized using express generator.
-This back end repo is an express server powered by Node.JS.
+The stack is an express server powered by NodeJS.

 It used an architecture of routes + services.
-It tries to pack the logic in the routes files while keeping the database in and out in services.
-With this approach, it allows the database to be swapped with minimal changes to logic.
+In the first layer, it simply expose the service.
+In the deeper layers, depending on the database/logic, different source codes can be used so to minimize the impact when switching to other database/source.

+It also used webpack for better organization.
+Webpack is a tool usually used in frontend project because it can minimized file size and make code harder to read and increase the diffculty to be read.
+But it can also be used in backend.
+It provides the function to define an alias so import can be done using absolute path instead of relative path.
+The problem with relative path is that it is difficult to restructure the file after the first commit.